TimsManter/TM-C_NOTES_MDW/projects_convention.md

 > Note: If used and only the main one

 * WPS - WordPress
-* SYM - Symfony 2/3
+* SYM - Symfony
+* LRV - Laravel
-* ANG - AngularJS or Angular2+
+* ANG - AngularJS/Angular
 * VUE - Vue.js
 * REA - React
 * JQR - jQuery